unifiedstreaming/fmp4-ingest/ingest_spec.md

 **fragmentedMP4stream**: stream of ISO BMFF [1] fragments (moof and mdat), the payload of the live media ingest.

-**POST_URL**:  Target URL of a post command in the HTTP protocol for pushing data from a source to a destination.
+**POST_URL**:  Target URL of a POST command in the HTTP protocol for pushing data from a source to a destination.

 **TCP**: Transmission Control Protocol (TCP) as defined in RFC 793 [6]